devskale/python-utils/packages/strukt2meta/README.md

 -v / --verbose       Verbose logging (streams more progress info) --mode kriterien --step <meta|bdoks|ids>   Run criteria extraction workflow (writes/updates kriterien.json)
 ```

+When using `@all`, the command will iterate through all available projects in the OFS system, processing each one sequentially with the same behavior as individual project commands.

 Behavior summary:
 - Counts and reports total files before processing.